llvm/circt/docs/RationaleRTL-SV.md

  1) By providing the RTL dialect, which contains a common set of abstractions for combinatorial logic.
-This dialect is designed to allow easy analysis and transformation, is expects other dialects to "mix in" with it to provide higher level functionality.
+This dialect is designed to allow easy analysis and transformation, is allows other dialects to "mix in" with it to provide higher level functionality.
- 2) By providing the SV dialect, which provides direct access to a wide variety of SystemVerilog constructs, including behavioral constructs, syntactic sugar constructs, and even idioms like ifdef blocks.
+ 2) By providing the SV dialect, which provides direct access to a wide variety of SystemVerilog constructs, including behavioral constructs, syntactic sugar constructs, and even idioms like `ifdef` blocks.
- 3) By providing a high quality implementation and a number of useful compiler passes for analyzing and transforming these dialects, and ultimately emitting SystemVerilog.
+ 3) By providing a high quality implementation and a number of useful compiler passes for analyzing and transforming these dialects, and a SystemVerilog emitter that generates pretty output.

 The combination of these capabilities provides a useful suite of functionality for compiler tools that want to generate high quality SystemVerilog.